nlp4bia-bsc/predictor_api/README.md

-# Classification Inference API
+# Prediction Inference API

-This is a Flask API that performs bert classification using any bert model of your preference.
-The model relies on having sotred the pretrained model in a cache direccotry  beforehand and having the finetuned model in a local directory.
+This is a Flask API that performs prediction over many spanish clinical visits using any roberta model of your preference along with a LSTM, attention and classification head modules.
+The model relies on having trained the finetuned model beforehand and have it stored in a local directory (along with its config and tokenizer).
+An example can be found in [this huggingface model card](https://duckduckgo.com)

 ## Prerequisites